top of page

 What is your THERAPY?

-2023 was a rollercoaster of a year, the beginning of the year wasn't great, but the last 8 months of it was everything I could ever want and dream of.
-Recently I wrote a book about my life over the last 14 years.
-The book is about me moving to New York City and the struggles I went through during those years.
-If you don’t know about my book, I will post the link at the bottom of the page!
-As I look back on the years past and writing my book, I thought to myself “how the hell did I survive?
-“I always was a person that never asked for help, never stopped and obsessed about what was happening to me, I would constantly keep going.
-To which now at the age of 40 I know is not a good way of surviving life.
-As we start 2024, I want to write about the word THERAPY.
+The year 2023 was a whirlwind, starting off poorly but transforming into everything I could have wished for in the last eight months.
+Recently, I authored a book about my life over the past 14 years, detailing my move to New York City and the challenges I faced during that time.
+If you're unfamiliar with my book, I'll include the link at the bottom of the page!
+Reflecting on the past years and writing my book, I wondered, "How on earth did I survive?"
+I was always someone who never asked for help, never paused to dwell on my experiences, and constantly pushed forward.
+Now, at 40, I realize that's not a healthy way to navigate life.
+As we enter 2024, I want to explore the concept of THERAPY.
 What is it?
-What is the best way?
+What is the best approach?
 Do you need it?
-We live in a crazy world now a days and times are hard, and life is hard, so I truly believe that each person needs THERAPY.
-Now, when I say that I don’t mean you have to go to a doctor and sit on their couch and tell them your life story.
-I mean find your THERAPY find what works for you.
-A few years back I was in a terrible space, mainly because of a relationship I was in.
-It beat me down emotionally and mentally to where I got depressed.
-Which was a very unsettling feeling for me because as I mentioned before I would always just let it slide off my back and move forward, but I couldn’t with this.
-I became numb to everything.
-My friends and family told me that I needed to go to THERAPY, but stubborn Amanda was like “no I’m fine.”
-I continued miserable for months and then finally realized maybe I should try it.
-So, I signed up!
-It was during the tail end of COVID so it was on zoom.
-I had a few sessions with this woman and the whole time she kept telling me, “Amanda, you know what to do to get better you have the tools, this isn’t going to be helpful.”
-Did a therapist just tell me this wasn’t going to work for me??
-I said OK, and just moved on.
-A few months later, I ordered a journal.
-A 90-day manifesting journal to write in and maintain a healthy journey.
-I removed myself from the toxic relationship I was in and started writing.
-Now mind you, I am no “writer” as you can tell in this blog and many of my other blogs everything is grammatically incorrect and most likely just one run on sentence.
-I found myself writing in that journal every day, the good the bad and the ugly.
-Over and over I just kept writing.
-I stayed away from my phone, focused on myself and just kept writing.
-I loved it, I enjoyed getting everything out by putting the pen to the paper.
-I promised myself better and my goal was to read this whole journal back to myself after 90 days.
+In today's chaotic world, where times and life are tough, I genuinely believe everyone needs THERAPY.
+By that, I don't mean visiting a doctor to share your life story on their couch.
+I mean discovering your own form of THERAPY, something that works for you.
+A few years ago, I was in a terrible place, mainly due to a relationship that emotionally and mentally drained me, leading to depression.
+This was unsettling for me because, as I mentioned, I used to just brush things off and move on, but not this time.
+I became numb.
+Friends and family urged me to seek THERAPY, but stubborn Amanda insisted, "No, I'm fine."
+I remained miserable for months until I finally decided to give it a try.
+It was during the end of COVID, so my sessions were on Zoom.
+After a few sessions, the therapist said, "Amanda, you know what to do to get better; you have the tools.
+This isn't going to be helpful."
+Was a therapist really telling me this wouldn't work?
+I accepted it and moved on.
+A few months later, I bought a journal—a 90-day manifesting journal to maintain a healthy journey.
+I left the toxic relationship and started writing.
+Now, I'm no "writer," as you can see from this blog and others, which are likely grammatically incorrect and run-on sentences.
+But I found myself writing in that journal daily—the good, the bad, and the ugly.
+I kept writing, avoiding my phone, focusing on myself, and just writing.
+I loved it, enjoyed expressing everything by putting pen to paper.
+I promised myself improvement, aiming to read the entire journal after 90 days.

 MUCH LOVE